NoneShen/Poly-document/add_chain/steps.md

 Poly developers will deploy these contracts with a selected contract account on the side chain.

-The

 **New Chain Registration**

 After the registration process is complete and the Cross Chain Council (formed by poly consensus nodes) approves the application, the chain officially becomes a part of the cross-chain ecosystem.
 The registration is accomplished using the trusted registered account by the poly team

 **Update Registered Chain**

-When updating side chain information, the registered account needs to send an update application to the relay chain.
+The registered account needs to send an update application to the relay chain when updating side chain information.
 The updateSideChain method is used to send an application to update the registered information of a particular blockchain